 Between the years of 2003 to 2015 the 3M Company and its predecessor, Aearo Company, supplied the military with 3M earplugs to prevent injury to hearing from the loud noises of airplane engines and gunfire.
-In a False Claims Act Lawsuit known as the 3M Earplug Lawsuit, the company was sued, and they paid a claim of 9.1 million dollars because the earplugs were defective, the company knew they were defective, and failed to disclose it.
+In a False Claims Act Lawsuit known as the 3m Hearing Protection Lawsuit, the company was sued, and they paid a claim of 9.1 million dollars because the earplugs were defective, the company knew they were defective, and failed to disclose it.
 The 3m hearing protection lawsuit is an important way for men and women veterans that are entitled to compensation to receive the benefits they deserve.

 Hearing damage and hearing loss is a widespread occurrence in the military.
 The most common areas where these noises occur are in artillery, the infantry, proximity to airplane engines, and the armor division.
 The loud sounds of close-range rifles and loud impact noises can have a lasting effect on hearing loss.